UNIVERSE-HPC/course-material/technology_and_tooling/bash_shell/index.md

     06-loop.md
 ]
 learningOutcomes:
-    - Navigate the file system using absolute and relative paths
+    - Navigate the file system using absolute and relative paths.
-    - Modify shell command behavior with options and arguments
+    - Modify shell command behavior with options and arguments.
-    - Create and manage directory hierarchies
+    - Create and manage directory hierarchies.
-    - Combine commands to generate new outputs
+    - Combine commands to generate new outputs.
-    - Redirect command outputs to files
+    - Redirect command outputs to files.
-    - Write and execute shell scripts
+    - Write and execute shell scripts.
 summary: |
     The Bash shell is a command-line interface used in Unix-based operating systems such as Linux and macOS.
 This course will introduce you to the basics of using